 Accidents that block the lanes will take hours to clear.
 Because Costa Rica law states that the vehicles in an accident must remain in place until police clear the scene, you can end up waiting for hours if the road is blocked.
 We waited two hours one night and were just a few hundred yards away from where we live.

 Cars will stop suddenly in the middle of a lane for what seems like no reason, only to find out they are picking someone up or having a conversation.
 They rarely pull off to the shoulder, even if a shoulder exists.

 Horses, goats, cattle and large iguanas in the road is very common and one must always be on alert.
 You may go around a corner and have little time to react.

-Costa Rica has the legacy of being the pothole capital of the world.
-After driving here for a few years, I think this is way over exaggerated, but they still deserve respect and a constant eye looking out for them because they can be large enough to cause serious damage.
+This country has the legacy of being the pothole capital of the world.
+After driving in Costa Rica for a few years, I think this is way over exaggerated, but they still deserve respect and a constant eye looking out for them because they can be large enough to cause serious damage.
 What was a perfect road the day or week before, can be impacted significantly by weather in a heartbeat.
 Don't assume a puddle is only a few inches full of water, it could be a few feet.

-The extreme weather in Costa Rica can change a good road into one with no visibility in just a few minutes.
+The extreme weather in Costa Rica can change a good road into one with no visibility in just a few minutes, even in the daytime.

-Night time driving can be a challenge.
+Night time driving in Costa Rica can be a challenge.
 Bicyclist with no lights and wearing dark clothing are common.
 There will be the occasional vehicle with no tail lights and sometimes no headlights too.
 Potholes will be invisible, especially during night time rain, and some of them are large enough to blow a tire out or damage your car.
 Add in heavy rain and it gets scary really fast.

-This may be hard to believe, but I have I found that the paved roads in Costa Rica have been much better than those in San Diego, CA. When road issues arise, work crews have been quick to fix.
+This may be hard to believe, but I have I found that the paved roads in Costa Rica have been much better than many roads in San Diego, CA. When road issues arise, work crews have been quick to fix.